-During this time of the coronavirus, the Chalice community will be meeting online and connecting regularly on our Facebook page.
-Please go here if you’d like to be kept up to date about Chalice’s worship plans, livestreams and messages from our Minister as well as other members of the congregation.
+During this time of Coronavirus, the Chalice community will be meeting online and connecting regularly on our Facebook page.
+Please go to our Facebook page if you’d like to be kept up to date about Chalice’s worship plans, livestreams and messages from our Minister as well as other members of the congregation.
 If you are a member of Chalice, there is also a special member’s page.
-Wishing everyone calm, health and courage during these times.
+We wish everyone calm, health and courage during these times.

 Sunday Service on Zoom at 10 a.m.